-Style and Switzerland go together like Roger Federer and designer sweat bands so when you tell your crew that they’re heading for St Moritz make sure you initiate them into the traditions of this quintessentially Swiss resort as, from hot chocolate to the Cresta Run, St Moritz is one for the purists.
+It doesn't get classier than St Moritz, so when you tell your crew that they’re heading there, make sure you initiate them into the traditions of this quintessentially Swiss resort as, from hot chocolate to the Cresta Run, St Moritz is one for the purists.
 Basically, this is the spiritual home of European ski resorts and as such you’ll find an awesome array of options both on and off the slopes.
-The scenery is as immaculate as a pair of Roger’s shorts and if you’re in the market for alpine elegance then look no further than the landscape which flanks more than 350kms of pure white piste.
+The scenery is immaculate and if you’re in the market for alpine elegance then look no further than the landscape which flanks more than 350kms of pure white piste.

 The Skiing and Boarding